Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** *
 **Duration:** Instantaneous

-Each potion, poison or alchemical item has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
+Each potion and alchemical item has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the level of the potion or alchemical item.
 The component cost to make one of those items equals the cost to buy the item.

+You cannot learn the schema of an item of a level higher than your own.

+### Poisoncraft

+Level 1 Schema Practice (None)

+**Cost to Learn:** *
+**Completion Time:** 1 hour
+**Components:** *
+**Duration:** Instantaneous

+Each poison has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
+The cost to learn equals the cost of a masterwork consumable item of the level of the poison.
+The component cost to make one of those items equals the cost to buy the item.

+You cannot learn the schema of an item of a level higher than your own.

+### Cobble Together

+Level 2 Schema Practice (None)

+**Cost to Learn:** 21 gp
+**Completion Time:** 10 minutes
+**Components:** 1 recovery
+**Duration:** 1 day

+You improvise any item that costs 50 gp or less.
+After one day, the item falls apart.

 ### Craft Enchanted Items